leonardojo/ggPlantmap/README.md

-We also created a [step-by-step guide with tips](https://github.com/leonardojo/ggPlantmap/blob/main/Tutorial%20for%20XML%20file.pdf) on how to create your ggPlantmap.
+We also created a [step-by-step guide with tips](https://github.com/leonardojo/ggPlantmap/blob/main/Tutorial%20for%20XML%20file.pdf) on how to create your own ggPlantmap.

 ## What is a ggPlantmap?

-Each unique ggPlantmap is a table (tibble) object with points coordinates (x,y) of specific polygons extracted from plant images.
+Each unique ggPlantmap is a table (tibble) object with points coordinates (x,y) of specific points of polygons (ROIs) extracted from plant images.

 ``` r
 library(ggPlantmap)